 News and Information about the War

 As in our distant wars today, Americans during WWII were eager to learn about developments and locations.
 To this end, the popular press published a wealth of newspapers, magazines, and books.
-Lavishly illustrated volumes like Pictorial review of world war two: a pictorial summary of the war to date… provided a great deal of visual and textual information.
+Lavishly illustrated volumes like Pictorial Review of World War Two: A Pictorial Summary of the War to Date… (excerpt pictured in the Introduction) provided a great deal of visual and textual information.
 Besides maps and photographs of military bases and locales, they also provided images of Allied leaders.

 Pictorial magazines were both visually rich—providing much space to photographs and illustrations—and extremely popular.
 Life magazine, bought by Henry Luce in 1936 and transformed into a premier, enduring photography-based magazine, was ubiquitous in American homes and businesses during World War II and after.
 Its arresting pictures—the magazine’s text was merely captions to them—often helped shape public opinion about the war.